fygar256/general-assembler-axx/README.md

-# GENERAL ASSEMBLER 'axx.py'
+## GENERAL ASSEMBLER 'axx.py'

-axx.py is a general assembler that generalizes the assembler.
+axx.py is a generalized assembler.

-Because it is written in a general way, it does not depend on a particular execution platform or processor.
+It is written in a general way, so the execution platform is not dependent on a specific system.

-It also ignores chr(13) at the end of a line in a DOS file, so it should work on any system that runs python.
+It is also set to ignore chr(13) at the end of lines in DOS files.
+I think it will work on any processing system that runs python.

-I believe axx has the ability to process any processor's instruction set if you provide pattern data, but it does not support the practical features that a dedicated assembler has.
+axx has the ability to process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of dedicated assemblers.
 The current version is an experimental implementation.
-We intend to implement the practical features of a dedicated assembler in the future.
+I also intend to implement the practical functions of dedicated assemblers in the future.

-How to use
+・How to use

-`python axx.py 8048.axx [sample.s]`
+Use it as follows: `python axx.py 8048.axx [sample.s]`.

-axx reads the assembler pattern data from the first argument and assembles the second argument source file based on the pattern data.
-If the second argument is omitted, the source is entered from standard input.
+ax reads the assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
+If the second argument is omitted, the source is input from standard input.

-In axx, the line input from an assembly language source file or standard input is named an assembly line.
+In axx, a line input from an assembly language source file or standard input is called an assembly line.

-・Explanation of pattern data
+・Pattern data explanation

-The pattern data is arranged as follows.
+Pattern data is arranged as follows.

 ```
 mnemonic operands error_patterns binary_list
 mnemonic operands error_patterns binary_list
 mnemonic operands error_patterns binary_list
 :
 :
 ```

-.
-mnemonic can be omitted from the second line by using a space.
-If it is omitted, the mnemonic of the previous line is adopted.
+From the second line, mnemonic can be omitted by leaving it as a space.
+If omitted, the mnemonic from the previous line will be used.

-mnemonic must be specified except for a space. operands may not be present. error_patterns may be omitted. binary_list may not be omitted. binary_list : : : mnemonic must be specified except for a space.
+All mnemonic must be specified except for spaces. operands may not be present. error_patterns can be omitted. binary_list cannot be omitted.

-There are three types of pattern data: (1 ) mnemonic binary
+There are three types of pattern data:

 ```
 (1) mnemonic binary_list